farmera/sare_grant/study_results_balloons.md

 #### Minimum Resolution for Study

 All resolutions we have discussed are for standard RGB imagery.
-For multi- or hyper-spectral imagery the higher resolutions drop (in some cases by as much as 25%).
+For multi-spectral imagery bands such as NIR the resolutions drop somewhat (in some cases by as much as 25%) so RGB is the best it can be.
 Our choice of a pair of Canon S100's meant a high pixel count with flight altitudes between 100 and 200 ft.
 At these heights our GSD using the dual-camera system was from 3-5 sq in or 0.06-0.17 sq ft per pixel.

 ![](img/1m-resolution.png)
 1 meter per pixel